transloadit/uppy/website/src/docs/url.md

 The `@uppy/url` plugin allows users to import files from the internet.
 Paste any URL and it will be added!

-An Uppy Companion instance is required for the `@uppy/url` plugin to work.
-Uppy Companion will download the files and upload them to their destination.
+A Companion instance is required for the `@uppy/url` plugin to work.
+Companion will download the files and upload them to their destination.
 This saves bandwidth for the user (especially on mobile connections) and helps to avoid CORS restrictions.

 ```js
 const Url = require('@uppy/url')